alexis-ribal/covid19_vaccination_africa/README.md

 Disclaimer: although we do an exhaustive search, these numbers might underreport the real number of doses that sub-Saharan African countries have received.
 If you know about a delivery of COVID-19 vaccine doses not recorded here or if you think there is a mistake, please send an email to alexis.rivera.b@gmail.com

-The data can be found [here](https://github.com/alexis-ribal/covid19_vaccination_africa/blob/main/data/vaccination%20in%20Africa%20-%20MASTER%20PANEL.csv).
+The data can be found [here](https://github.com/alexis-ribal/covid19_vaccination_africa/blob/main/data/vaccination%20in%20Africa%20-%20MASTER%20PANEL.csv) and the code to generate the maps and charts can be found [here](https://github.com/alexis-ribal/covid19_vaccination_africa/blob/main/africa_vaccines_clean.do).

 ## Tracking deliveries of COVID-19 vaccine doses in sub-Saharan African countries